bartdorsey/typescript-exhaustive-checks/README.md

 }
 ```

-Then there's nothing Typescript can do to make sure we've handled by cats and dogs.
+Then there's nothing Typescript can do to make sure we've handled both cats *and* dogs.

 However, if in the default case we assign the pet to a variable of type `never`